Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the relative theory

 \begin{definition}[Floor multiplicity for relative geometries] Fix discrete data as in Notation \ref{not-delta}.
 We define: to be the weighted count of floor diagrams $D$ for $\mathbb{F}_k$ of degree $({\underline{\phi}},{\underline{\mu}})$ and genus $g$, with $n$ vertices with $\psi$-powers $k_1,\ldots,k_n$, such that $a$ equals the sum of all sizes of vertices, $a=\sum_{V=1}^n s_V$.

-Each floor diagram is counted with multiplicity where the second product is over the set $C.E.$ of compact edges and $w(e)$ denotes their expansion factors; the third product ranges over all vertices $V$ and $\mult(V)$ denotes their multiplicities as in Definition \ref{def-floormult}. \end{definition}
+Each floor diagram is counted with multiplicity where the first product is over the set $C.E.$ of compact edges and $w(e)$ denotes their expansion factors; the second product ranges over all vertices $V$ and $\mult(V)$ denotes their multiplicities as in Definition \ref{def-floormult}. \end{definition}